What to Expect at a Mormon Church Service

 ARE THERE ANY OTHER MEETINGS ON SUNDAY?

 Before or after sacrament meeting there are a variety of other age-appropriate meetings you and your children can attend.
 If you want to attend these additional meetings, ask someone for directions.
 If they don’t know, they’ll find someone who does.
-Visit the Meetinghouse Locator to find the beginning time of the three-hour block of meetings and the starting time of sacrament meeting.
+Enter your address at the top of this page to find Church meetinghouse locations and the times of worship services near you.